tfjmp/website/content/home/phd.md

 * Find a set of papers which aligns with your interests.
 * Read the abstracts.
 * Read at least one paper in full.
 * **Only contact me if you need further precision/information**.
-If you are planning to apply, please, do so through UBC system.
-I cannot process applications sent via e-mail.
+If you are planning to apply, please, do so through UBC system. **I cannot process applications sent via e-mail**.

 ## What to send when contacting me?